wildfly-extras/wildfly-mp-reactive-feature-pack/README.md

 Galleon is the tool we use internally to build the WildFly server.
 See the Galleon [documentation](https://docs.wildfly.org/galleon/) for more background about the concepts.

-To install the feature pack you need to [download Galleon](https://github.com/wildfly/galleon/releases) and unzip it somewhere.
+To install the feature pack you need to [download Galleon](https://github.com/wildfly/galleon/releases) (use the 4.x series) and unzip it somewhere.
 The rest of this document assumes that you have added the resulting `galleon-x.y.z.Final/bin/` folder to your path.

 The easiest way to install a WildFly Server with MicroProfile reactive specs is